Skip to Content

 Just across the road from the Canmore Nordic Center is Rundle Forest Reservoir.
 This is a common spot to go kayaking or standup paddleboarding.
 In the summer months, it’s not uncommon to see groups of people lounging at the water’s edge.
 But, what many people don’t know is that there is actually a beautiful walking trail here.

 From the parking lot, head towards the reservoir and turn left.
 You’ll see a walking trail that follows the water’s edge.
-The walking trail goes for just over two kilometers and ends at Smith Dorrien Spray Trail Road.
+The walking trail goes for just over 2 kilometers (1.24 miles) and ends at Smith Dorrien Spray Trail Road.

 One of the things I like most about this trail is that it is never busy.
 Since it is such a flat trail, I often visit at sunset with a cup of tea in my to-go cup.
 I can enjoy the calm water, mountain views, and an easy walking trail without another soul in sight!